rjerue/shadowgiver/README.md

-# Shadowgiver
+# shadowgiver

-Shadowgiver is a utility for react native and react native web to make shadows consistent across platforms.
+shadowgiver is a utility for react native and react native web to make shadows consistent across platforms.
 It takes in the most primitive object, an Android elevation, and turns it into a box shadow.

 ## Usage:

+install

+`yarn add shadowgiver`

+or

+`npm install shadowgiver`

 ```js
 import shadowgiver from 'shadowgiver';